 Your baby can still be photographed if younger if you wish.
 Just see the newborn FAQ’s above!

-Just some clothes.
-I normally suggest 2 sets for parents and any favourites that you might have for bubs.
+Just some clothes for you.
+I normally suggest 2 sets for parents.
+The studio is full of baby outfits and wraps, so no need to bring anything for baby unless you have some items that are your favourites or are sentimental to you.
 Your photographer Karen, will go into this in detail with you during your design consultation.

 Sessions are available Tuesday – Saturday and usually start at 10am ish (they are usually timed to happen after baby’s first nap for the day, or so they can nap in the car on the way).
 Every babies sleep schedule is a little different, so where possible we jiggle start times once we find out a bit more about what works for your little one.